 - Criminal Attacks: Many state laws require property owners who invite the public onto their property to take reasonable precautions against “foreseeable” attacks or assaults (referred to as a “duty of care”).

 Specific responsibilities of property owners are extremely variable depending on where the property is located.
-It is best to talk with a local lawyer to understand premises liability in your state.
+Our law partners can help you understand premises liability in your state.

 Third-party liability provides grounds for filing a lawsuit against the party or parties responsible for an injury.
 Before filing a third-party lawsuit, however, it is necessary to demonstrate that the third party (such as a manufacturer or a building owner) had a responsibility to keep the injured person safe and contributed to the injury.